Chapter 4757-11 Denial, Suspension, Revocation of License; Disciplinary Action

 (14) Been adjudged by a probate court that the applicant for licensure, licensee, or registrant is mentally ill or mentally incompetent.
 The board may restore the license or registration or review the application for licensure or registration upon the adjudication by a probate court of the person's restoration to competency or upon submission to the board of other proof of competency;

-(15) Engaging or aiding and abetting an individual to engage in the practice of professional counseling, social work, or marriage and family therapy without a license, or falsely using the title of counselor, social worker, or marriage and family therapist;
+(15) Engaging or aiding and abetting an individual to engage in the practice of professional counseling, social work, or marriage and family therapy without a license, while holding a license in an inactive status, or falsely using the title of counselor, social worker, or marriage and family therapist;

 (16) Failure to submit any records or documents, written statements or explanations that have been requested or subpoenaed by the board;